 This change will mean several things.
 On a positive note, it will reduce the complexity of advertisement bidding, increase the transparency of the market, increase advertisement category availability and, in the long term, have the potential to reduce the cost of advertisements as more advertisers respect the value of each impression (in order not to overpay).

-Contrasty, the negatives (in this case opportunities) will demand changes to those who use the platform or those who intend to use it in the future.
+In contrast, the negatives will demand changes from those who use the platform or those who intend to use it in the future.
 The act of bidding for advertisements now demands a deeper understanding of prices and applying techniques such as ‘bid shading’ (gently increasing bids to gain a greater understanding of the true impression value).

 Notably, as market knowledge and bid techniques like ‘shading’ require time and effort, we’ll expect to see some advertising agencies ignore this process and pay overvalued prices for impressions.
 This will push up prices in the short term as advertisers become more aware of impression value.

 “Achieving close to the same result is still possible” commented Game Marketing Genie CEO, Hersh Bhatt.
 “But it’ll become much more important to spend time optimizing and utilizing automated rules to ensure that you’re not overbidding.”

 To ensure that you’re not paying overvalued bids, you need to get smart.
 If you’re not an advertiser, you need to ensure that those you hire understand the market well – and if they don’t – they understand what measures they need to take in order to understand it.

 With a gradual execution planned over the coming months, we at GMG will be eagerly watching the progression – and we’ll be sure to keep you updated.

 Click here for more information on our Strategy and Consultation services.